turingschool/backend-curriculum-site/module3/projects/consultancy/ideation.md

 Extension idea: could we determine if the user is talking about a business, and check stock prices to see if the stock goes up or down soon after the user tweeted? (is there a correlation of a user tweeting about a business or ticker symbol, and the stock price changing?)

+#### No More "Richard" Pics

+If you're tired of unwanted, unsolicited NSFW pictures, there's a free API that can scan images for nudity.
+Users could auth with Google/Apple, allowing access to their SMS history, scan incoming photos, auto-delete them and maybe block the sender, without needing further user intervention.

 #### Whose turn is it to do chores?

 Roommates register and add each other to a living space, then set up regular chores.
 Chores are added to each user's Google Calendar on alternating time periods to trade off whose turn it is to, say, clean the bathroom every 3rd day, track how long the chore should take.
 Second API could be to find a playlist of songs while working on the task (secondary OAuth through Spotify, for example), or send an SMS reminder (not through Google Calendar reminders)

 #### Holiday/birthday/anniversary gift lists

 Users can authenticate, build wishlists with URLs to items they want from multiple sites (ie, Amazon, Etsy, etc); family members and friends can friend each other in the app (maybe we scan the user's gmail account to link others who are registered on the site?), they can see your list of gift ideas, search for product reviews based on the item, and choose to buy the item, or split the cost with others; family members can see who is 'reserving' a gift or splitting the cost, but original person will not know.
 Perhaps set a calendar event for when to order the gift so it arrives in time for that holiday.
 Send notices to other family/friends via group email, perhaps.

 - https://rapidapi.com/collection/review-apis

 #### What do you know?